 They are ankle-high nubuck leather mountain shoes.
 By now, I have been using them for 3 months.
 They already underwent serious tests in all-day hikes in Tatra mountains about which you can read here .
 There was lots of snow on the trails but, fortunately, no moisture got inside the boots.
 I also tested them in shorter, several-hour hikes in humid weather and their inside stayed dry.

 Big thank you to those awesome people who invented GORE-TEX membrane!

 The boots fall in midweight category - they weight 990 grams.
 Could be better but, I guess, it’s very difficult to find really light all-terrain hiking boots.

-Some additional elements I find useful in Lowa Renegade GTX Mid boots are: comfortable padded tongue, collar which holds the ankle well and full-length nylon stabilizer.
+Some additional elements I find useful in Lowa Renegade GTX Mid boots are comfortable padded tongue, a collar which holds the ankle well and full-length nylon stabilizer.

 What I don’t like about the shoes is their price – they cost 600 PLN (about 155 USD).
 I bought mine at Decathlon because they were a bit cheaper than in other shops.
 Out of curiosity, I checked their price in a few American online shops – the price soars to 230 USD!
 That’s quite a lot for a hiking boots...